 In the background is a letter, dated 11 April, 1735, from Dean Swift to Eaton Stannard (1685-1755), Recorder of the city of Dublin, and a prominent politician and lawyer [5.].

-The reverse of the note depicts a section of a map of Dublin, based on a map of the city by John Rocque, 'An exact survey of the city and suburbs of Dublin; in which is express'd the ground plot of all publick buildings, dwelling houses, ware houses, stables, courts, yards &c', first published in 1756.
+The reverse of the Dean Swift Irish 10 pound note depicts a section of a map of Dublin, based on a map of the city by John Rocque, 'An exact survey of the city and suburbs of Dublin; in which is express'd the ground plot of all publick buildings, dwelling houses, ware houses, stables, courts, yards &c', first published in 1756.
 [6.].
 It was one of the first accurate maps of the city.
 The area shown on the banknote is of the city centre and the quays on the river Liffey.

 The reproduction of the map on the banknote has some slight differences, the most obvious being the location of the label of Astons Quay, where the letters of the word 'Quay' have been relocated so that they are in the visible area of the map as represented on the note.